-If you feel a chill inside your home this winter, you might have a problem with your furnace … or it just may be your thermostat.
+If you feel a chill inside your home this winter, you might have a problem with your furnace — or it just may be your thermostat.
 Your thermostat is what tells your furnace to turn on and regulates the indoor temperature.
 Oftentimes homeowners who fear they have a furnace on the fritz just need to fix their thermostat.

-Go through a quick DIY checklist before calling a pro.
+Now, to tell if your thermostat is not working, go through a quick DIY checklist before calling a pro.
 Depending on what you observe, you may be able to troubleshoot your thermostat problem yourself.

 First, familiarize yourself with some common signs of a possible thermostat problem:

 A Difference Between the Device Setting and Actual Temperature